VCTLabs/vct-enclustra-bsp-platform/README.rst

 Run KAS directly without Tox
 ============================

-1. create a Python virtual environment, activate it, install kas
+1. create a Python virtual environment in this checkout, activate it, and install kas:

 ::